Open-Ended Discovery · Neural Cellular Automata · Emergent Dynamics

 Each of the P = 30 worlds is rolled out for Tw inner steps.
 Agents update via gradient-based learning while competing on the shared grid.
 Trajectories are scored by the dual-novelty fitness.

 Each frame is encoded by a frozen DINOv2 encoder.
-Per-world diversity is the median cosine distance to all other worlds at the same timestep, averaged over the rollout—rewarding novel morphology beyond what handcrafted descriptors capture.
+Per-world diversity is the median cosine distance to all other worlds at the same timestep, averaged over the rollout to reward novel morphology beyond what handcrafted descriptors capture.

 Every K meta-iterations, the lowest-fitness worlds are replaced by Lamarckian copies of elite parents: weights, optimizer state, and ecological context are inherited, then crossover, mutation, and Gaussian weight perturbation are applied.